CLRX/CLRX-mirror/doc/GalliumAbi.md

 Section '.rodata' ('.globaldata') hold constant data for kernels.
 Constant data is placed after code of kernels.
 Use PC pointer to get this data.

+## Gallium ABI description AMDHSA

+### Argument passing

+Argument is stored in memory which address is stored in s[6:7].
+Argument begins from the first dword in this memory.
+After kernel arguments are kernel dimensions.
+List of data (number is dword offset after kernel argument):

+* 0 - number of dimensions
+* 1-3 - global offsets for each dimensions

+Local sizes and other kernel setup is in memory which address is stored in s[4:5].
+List of data (number is dword offset after kernel argument):

+* 1 - low 16-bits is global local size for X dimension, higher 16-bits is for Y dimension
+* 2 - low 16-bits is global size for Z dimension
+* 3-5 - global size for each dimension

+Userdata tooks 8 first scalar registers and holds:

+* s[0:3] - scratch buffer resource
+* s[4:5] - kernel setup
+* s[6:7] - address to argument list and kernel dimensions and global offsets